PotaSmith/are_search/README.md

 rails db:migrate
 ```

-The main generated files are as follows.
+The main generated files are:

 ```text
 config/initializers/are_search.rb